Born in 1957 in Moramanga, Madagascar.

 Lives and works in Lausanne and in the South of Tunisia.

-Marcel Miracle's work is abundant.
-For more than thirty years, the artist has been creating small formats, a cosmogony from the heterogeneous objects he finds (broken shells, cuttlefish bones, twigs, rusty capsules, colored rubber, papers and other objects from his daily life or his Saharan travels), but also from the writing of short stories, poems, annotations, and titles to which he pays particular attention.
-He draws his references from African shamanism, from the works of Arthur Cravan, Perec, Borgès or Malcolm de Chazal.
-His drawings and collages borrow from Catalan miniatures, Paul Klee and surrealists such as Breton, or Tourski.
-Marcel Miracle's literary and spiritual knowledge digs beneath the apparent surface of things.
-Marcel Miracle defines his work as an organization of chaos into cosmos, an alchemy of word and sign.
+His work is abundant and diverse.
+For over thirty years, he has produced small-format creations, constructing a personal cosmogony from the eclectic objects he collects—broken shells, cuttlebones, twigs, rusty bottle caps, colored rubber, papers, and everyday items from his Saharan journeys—as well as from his writings: short stories, poems, annotations, and carefully considered titles.
+His references span African shamanism, the works of Arthur Cravan, Perec, Borges, and Malcolm de Chazal.
+His drawings and collages draw inspiration from Catalan miniatures, Paul Klee, and Surrealists such as Breton and Tourski.
+Marcel Miracle’s literary and spiritual knowledge probes beneath the apparent surface of things.
+He defines his work as an organization of chaos into cosmos, an alchemy of word and sign.

-"Nothing exists that does not owe its existence to the gaze.
-For the human being the problem is more serious since cultural evolution has taken precedence over biological evolution.
-The eye here is the eye of the hurricane: we find in these ancient engravings beings of "great presence", all signed, signed with scarifications, mirific hairstyles and deep looks.
-This look, fascination of the invisible world, is part of an imaginary world inaccessible to the traveler, however gifted he may be.
-This great turbulence of the glance becomes here only a trace, a temporality frozen in a pose, like a crashed plane, totem in hollow in the jungle ".
+“Nothing exists that does not owe its existence to the gaze.
+For humans, this problem is more serious, since cultural evolution has overtaken biological evolution.
+Here, the eye is the eye of the cyclone: in these ancient engravings, one finds beings of ‘great presence,’ all marked, sigiled with scarifications, extravagant hairstyles, and deep gazes.
+This gaze—fascination with the invisible world—belongs to an imagination inaccessible to even the most skilled traveler.
+This great turbulence of the gaze becomes here only a trace, a temporality frozen in a pose, like a crashed airplane, a totem hollowed out in the jungle.”

 Collections